I’ve lived in Argentina for nearly a decade and one of the most common questions I get from locals is where have I been and what have I seen?

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-A Complete Travel Guide to San Martin de los Andes, Patagonia
+Things to do in San Martin de los Andes, Patagonia

 So for years, this tiny lakeside town has been gnawing at me.
 I needed to see what all this fuss was about!